ioos/ioos-atn-data/_docs/atn-sat-telem-specification-v1-0.md

 | ioos_qc.qartod.gross_range_test | Temperature | n/a | [-2.5, 40] |
 | ioos_qc.qartod.gross_range_test | Salinity | n/a | [0.0, 41.0] |

 TODO: Check on sal lower bound.
-The argo manual says 2, but this threshold is for all our platforms.
+The argo manual says 2.

 #### Date Tests

 Valid start and end deployment dates are either provided in an XML metadata file alongside the data files or manually submitted through the ATN Data Registration portal.
 These provided date ranges are used to truncate the data on both ends, to account for time on land before deployment and after retrieval.

-#### Trajectory & Profile Data

-TODO: finish this section

-In addition to the above tests for trajectory data, we also check that z is [0, 0] since it is horizontal, surface trajectory information.

-For profiles, we evaluate temperature, salinity, sea water electrical conductivity, depth.

 #### Implementation Example